sbgn/sbgn.github.io/README.md

 ### Remaining issues

-#### Examples page:
-- folder /images/examples is to be deleted (the current folder is located in /downloads)
-- folder /examples in the root is to be deleted

-#### Refence cards page:
 - folder /templates in the root is to be deleted (the current folder is located in /downloads)

 ### Website development and structure